-The PEBB Program offers consumer-directed health plans (CDHPs) with health savings accounts (HSAs) to eligible members through Group Health, Kaiser Permanente, and Uniform Medical Plan.
+The PEBB Program offers consumer-directed health plans (CDHPs) with health savings accounts (HSAs) to eligible members through Kaiser Permanente WA (formerly Group Health, Kaiser Permanente NW*, and Uniform Medical Plan.
 When you enroll in a CDHP, you are automatically enrolled in an HSA.
 The plans' HSA trustee is HealthEquity, Inc.

 You must meet certain eligibility requirements to enroll in a CDHP/HSA.
 If you (the subscriber) are not eligible for a CDHP/HSA and enroll, you may be liable for tax penalties.

-You cannot enroll in a CDHP with an HSA if:
+You are not eligible to enroll in a CDHP with an HSA if:

 - You are enrolled in Medicare Part A or Part B or Medicaid (called Apple Health in Washington).